regularjs/guide/en/core/use.md

 timeout

 - `Number $timeout(fn, delay)`:

-  just a wrap for setTimeout, when time is out the digest-phase of the component will be triggered.
+  just a wrap for setTimeout, when time is up, the digest-phase of the component will be triggered.

   return id for clearTimeout

 - `Number $interval(fn, delay)`:

   just a wrap for setInterval, every step the digest-phase of the component will be triggered.

   return id for clearInterval.